Knowing how to code is an essential part of business today.

 Why would I learn to code if I can pay someone else to do it?

-For many, getting someone else to build their website is an excellent option.
+For many non-technical founders, getting someone else to build their website is an excellent option.

 But you still need to know some code.